HydroModPy/HydroModPy/docs/source/getting_started/nancon-tutorial.rst

-This page deliberately stops before calibration: the same Nançon project in ``examples/projects/04_streamflow_intermittence_in_transient/`` also carries ``run_calibration.toml``, which fits ``K`` and ``Sy`` instead of assuming them.
-See :doc:`../user_guide/workflows/calibration` when step 4's assumed parameters are not good enough.
+This page deliberately stops before calibration: the same Nançon project in ``examples/projects/04_streamflow_intermittence_in_transient/`` also carries ``run_calibration.toml``, which fits ``K`` and ``Sy`` instead of assuming them, and ``run_calibration_by_hand.toml``, which runs the same two stages with the method written out instead of named.
+See :doc:`../user_guide/workflows/calibration` when step 4's assumed parameters are not good enough, and :doc:`../user_guide/workflows/stream-network-calibration` for the two-stage method those two files run.

 - :doc:`../user_guide/concepts/workspace-layout` for the resolution rules
   behind ``data/<variable>/`` and ``--workspace``.